Martins-O/agent-pay-hub/docs/implementation-status.md

 - `SOLANA_SIMULATION_ONLY` defaults to `true` to protect local development until real signing/funding is wired.
 - Webhook dispatcher currently uses `setTimeout` for backoff; production deployment should move to a job queue or worker for resilience.
 - Invoice/payment services currently operate under optimistic concurrency; database constraints and unique indexes for idempotent tokens still need to be added.
+- SDK unit tests rely on pnpm install; execution is pending until registry access is available in the sandbox.

 Update this file whenever a feature moves from “Remaining” to “Completed” or when new gaps are identified.